kabilar/sciops-demo-workflow-1/README.md

 + Kilosort processing
     + Now the workflow will trigger Kilosort 2.5 to analyze your dataset with default parameters.
-    + Once your dataset is processed, you will receive an email.
+    + When your data is processed you will see an entry in the ephys.WaveformSet table within DataJoint LabBook.

 + Data exploration and visualization
     + Log in to the [DataJoint Jupyter environment](https://jupyter.datajoint.io/)